 CWU is a social service provider, a think tank and a grassroots advocacy organization—all in one.
 Each arm of the organization informs and intersects with the others, fostering a flexible, dynamic and creative environment that produces measurable results.
 CWU applies this unique, holistic approach to working with its clients, connecting them to a network of resources and accompanying them on their journey to economic independence.

-We serve approximately 1,400 low-income individuals annually, including women and their families, teens, and young adults.
+We serve approximately 1,400 low-income individuals annually.
+Most program participants are young women and their families, including teens and young adults.

 - Emergency, Transitional, and Supporitve Housing – CWU's housing programs serve approximately 420 families a year.
 This includes emergency and transitional shelters and supportive housing services for formerly homeless families living in permanent housing.
 CWU is one of the largest providers of family shelter in Massachusetts.

 - Boston Neighborhoods Healthy Families – A home-based program that provides first-time parents under 21 years old with education and parenting and life skills in order to prevent child abuse and promote economic independence.